19051837/fabulous-broccoli/index.md

     Nowadays many production support groups in IT-based companies spend hours every day to resolve common repetitive production issues owing to reasons such as, lack of knowledge and skills to troubleshoot the issues, lack of training, inadequate application software monitoring tools and at other times due to high attrition rate in an organization, layoffs due to a under-performing economy.
-Due of the above-mentioned reasons, large enterprises have to spend thousands of dollars to deal with these production issues.
+Due to the above-mentioned reasons, large enterprises have to spend thousands of dollars to deal with these production issues.
 So, here comes the need for a new intelligent solution based on artificial intelligence which can continually observe exceptions and errors in productions logs and automatically trigger